Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

-1. The homeroom teacher is a lecturer who has completed the required probationary period, is ready to accept the task, is responsible and dedicated to the assigned work; The academic advisor is a staff member with a master\'s degree or higher, has at least 2 years of direct teaching experience, and is knowledgeable about the training program.
+1. The homeroom teacher is a lecturer who has completed the required probationary period, is ready to accept the task, is responsible and dedicated to the assigned work; The academic advisor is a staff member with a master's degree or higher, has at least 2 years of direct teaching experience, and is knowledgeable about the training program.
 Special cases are determined by the head of the training unit.